 - May require close monitoring and control to ensure the agreements are met

 Also known as avoiding.
-This is when a person does not pursue her/his own concerns or those of the opponent.
-He/she does not address the conflict, sidesteps, postpones or simply withdraws.
+This is when a person neither pursues their own concerns nor those of their opponent.
+He or she does not address the conflict but sidesteps, postpones or simply withdraws.

 Examples of when withdrawing may be appropriate: